lamhq/tech-notes/pages/devops/aws/30-governance/40-directory-service.md

 ## Overview

-AWS Directory Service is a fully managed version of Active Directory.
+AWS Directory Service is a fully managed version of **Active Directory**.
 It allows you to offload the painful parts of keeping AD online to AWS while still giving you the full control and flexibility AD provides.

 ## Available Types